-Each Art For the Sky program is filmed and artfully arranged to music with many surprises.
+Each Art For the Sky program is filmed and artfully put to music with many surprises.
 A DVD of the film is given free to each school to sell back to parents if they choose.
 Click on the links below to watch one and get an idea about what hosting Art For the Sky is all about!!

 Courting the Sky: An old 15 minute narrated film about Art For the Sky

-Get Your Skysight On: Rousing 8 min music video about one of the Six Teachings.
-Watch this to get a real feeling of what Art For the Sky is all about!
+Get Your Skysight On: Rousing 8-min music video about one of the Six Teachings.
+This gives a real feeling of what Art For the Sky is all about!
 I often share this video at school assemblies.

 S c h o o l V i d e o s

 2 0 1 7